sudomesh/disaster-radio-nodemcu/README.md

 # RN2903 connection

-Since we're already using the one and only ESP8266 serial port for the lua developer console, we need to disable the lua console and connect the serial port to the RN2903 instead.
-Luckily the ESP8266 supports switching the serial TX/RX to use alternate pins after bootup.
+The ESP8266 supports switching the serial TX/RX to use alternate pins after bootup and this happens automatically as soon as a telnet console is opened.
+The alternate pins are GPIO 13 and GPIO 15, also called pins 7 and 8 in nodemcu or pins D7 and D8 on the Weemos D1 mini board.
+We additionally use GPIO 5 (pin 1 / D1) to reset the RN2903 after bootup.

 Connect the following pins like so from ESP8266 to RN2903: